fhdiaze/tix/doc/funcspec.md

 This editor will not support
 - Scripting language for extensions

+## Screen

-## Docks
+### Docks

 - The editor has the next visual blocks
   - Three docks:
-    - Main dock: the files are open here.
+    - Main dock(mdock): the files are open here.
-    - Side dock: for the file tree and other tools
+    - Right dock(rdock): for the file tree and other tools
-    - Bottom dock: for the terminal.
+    - Bottom dock(bdock): for the terminal.
   - One title bar
     - menu
     - tabs for the active dock
     - root folder name
     - status icons
       - mode
-      -
+  - Command pad: you see the command to be executed in on line
+  - Picker: a pop up with a search area
 - All the docks are based on tabs
 - The tabs of the active dock are showed on the title bar.
 - docks could be hide